Legion-Expansion/Legion-Expansion/README.md

 Ideally these should be the same blue tint as existing images to avoid UI clutter.

-Add to ui/main/game/live_game/img/build_bar/units/:
+Add to the same path as the unit's json file:

-- filename format: L_unit.png
+- filename format: `L_unit_icon_buildbar.png`
 - 60px x 60px
 - PNG32